"In order to cure the human body, it is necessary to have a knowledge of the whole of things."

 Trainings offered by the Trust follow a biodynamic perspective of craniosacral work, which is based on an understanding of the natural forces that organise our form and function.
 The biodynamic approach was pioneered by osteopath Dr. William Sutherland, who discovered that there are a series of subtle rhythms that may be sensed through the body, bringing order and integration to both body and mind.
 Dr. Sutherland realised that these subtle motions are essentially produced by our inherent life force, which he referred to as the "Breath of Life".
 The Breath of Life acts as our most fundamental organising force which governs all other aspects of our physiological functioning.
 Therefore, the free and balanced expression of these rhythms is essential for our health and well-being.

 The principles outlined in the pioneering work of Dr. Sutherland and his student Dr. Becker, together with the integrative approaches of Michael Kern and Franklyn Sills have played a major part in the development of course content and teaching methods.
-The course incorporates extensions of the work developed by other practitioners in the field and students are also introduced to related fields of practice, including Dr. Peter Levine's and Babette Rothschild's approaches for working with the effects of shock and trauma, Dr. William Emerson's work in pre-natal and birth process and Dr. Raymond Castellino's approach to working with babies, children and families.
+The course incorporates extensions of the work developed by other practitioners in the field and students are also introduced to related fields of practice, including Dr. Peter Levine's and Babette Rothschild's approaches for working with the effects of shock and trauma, Dr. Stephen Porges’ new findings about the autonomic nervous system, Dr. William Emerson's work in pre-natal and birth process and Dr. Raymond Castellino's approach to working with babies, children and families.

 As a core principle, students are encouraged to listen and respond to the treatment priorities led by the patient's own natural tendencies and capacities to find health.
 Treatment can then be applied with appropriateness, effectiveness and safety according to individual needs.
 The course is grounded in an understanding of body physiology and includes a study of the movements that occur during our embryological development, as this provides great insight into how the body is organised and maintained throughout life.